Myanmar's new economic zone attracts foreign interest but local ire

 He said the community wanted a resettlement plan that would protect their livelihoods and ensure decent healthcare and education.

-He said his organisation would contact businesses to tell them not to invest in the Thilawa SEZ.
+He said his organization would contact businesses to tell them not to invest in the Thilawa SEZ.

 "If they do not agree we will not give them our land," U Mya Hlaing said.